Written by 2:01 am Investment Loss Recovery

 Broker dealers are required to perform adequate due diligence on any investment they recommend.
 They must ensure that all recommendations are suitable for the investor.
 Firms that fail to do so, may be held responsible for any losses in a FINRA arbitration claim.

-Class Action vs. Individual FINRA Arbitration Lawsuit
+Class Action Lawsuit vs. Individual FINRA Arbitration Lawsuit

 People often wonder whether a large class action lawsuit is a better litigation option for them than an individual FINRA arbitration case.
 The answer depends on a number of factors but typically if the loss sustained is large (say larger than $100,000) an individual arbitration claim is likely a better option.
-Class actions as a recovery option are more appropriate for grouping large numbers of individuals who have small claims – too small to generally pursue individually.
+Class action lawsuit as a recovery option are more appropriate for grouping large numbers of individuals who have small claims – too small to generally pursue individually.

 Recovery of Greenbacker Investment Losses